Visit Tel Aviv

 Tel Aviv the urban and trendy city

-Nominated by the New York Times as the "coolest city in the Mediterranean", Tel Aviv has become one of the most popular seaside resorts in the Mediterranean.
+Nominated by the New York Times as the "coolest city in the Mediterranean", Tel Aviv has become one of the most popular seaside cities in the Mediterranean.

-Every year, it welcomes more than 300,000 people from all over the world to the famous Gay Pride.
+Every year, it welcomes more than 300,000 people from all over the world to participate in the famous Gay Pride.

-Tel Aviv is known as the city that never sleeps, its population composed mostly of young people is the origin of this extraordinary phenomenon.
+Tel Aviv is known as the city that never sleeps, its population composed mostly of young people is the reason of this extraordinary phenomenon.